 Vanderbilt University School of Engineering

-VANDERBILT School of Engineering
+VANDERBILT VANDERBILT VANDERBILT

 Today, traditional ballet pointe shoes last approximately 10 hours for a professional dancer and cost as much as \$100.
 Intermediate ballet dancers may go through a pair a week, making the cost prohibitive for a dancer not already in a professional company.
 Our goal for this project is to demonstrably extend the life of traditional pointe shoes, thereby reducing the

+overall cost of pointe shoes for a dancer.

-The main structural components of the pointe shoe are the shank and the box, which are made with composites of leather, cardboard and papier mâché.
-These materials break down over time due to the impact of repeated flexing motions and exposure to moisture in the form The team's solution to this problem is our Primas, which was inspired by shoe trees for men's dress shoes.
+The main structural components of the pointe shoe are the shank and the box, which are made with composites of leather, cardboard and paper mache.
+These materials break down over time due to the impact of repeated flexing motions and exposure to moisture in the form of sweat.

+The team's solution to this problem is our Primas, which was inspired by shoe trees for men's dress shoes.
 Their purpose is two-fold: to draw moisture out of the shoe and to preserve the shape without causing damage to the shoe.

-Violin Support System TEAM MEMBERS:
+Violin Support System

+TEAM MEMBERS:

-Kelsav Neelv Sarah Story Jevin Tzeng, BME Brittany van Gelder ADVISER:
+Kelsay Neely Sarah Story Jevin Tzeng, BME Brittany van Gelder

+ADVISER: